 Josh Funk's Guide to Writing Picture Books

-It’s important to know one thing: You don’t know everything.
+If there's one thing that's important to know, it's that you don’t know everything.
 So …

 You don’t have to do it alone.
 The kidlit community, both online and in person, is full of friendly people who cheer each other on.
 Whether through SCBWI, Storystorm, Kidlit411, 12x12, ReFoReMo, or one of the many other social networking groups, there is a profusion of resources available.
 You just have to ask.